am1t/sn-digital-garden/notes/highlights/articles/Sometimes, All That Matters Is to Hit That Publish Button. Do Not Worry About Whether the Subject Makes Sense. Or Whether the Way It Is Written Does..md

 ---
-title: Sometimes, All That Matters Is to Hit That Publish Button.
-Do Not Worry About Whether the Subject Makes Sense.
-Or Whether the Way It Is Written Does.
+title: Sometimes, All That Matters Is to Hit That Publish Button
 ---
 # Sometimes, All That Matters Is to Hit That Publish Button.
 Do Not Worry About Whether the Subject Makes Sense.
 Or Whether the Way It Is Written Does.